denoland/std/README.md

 - npm specifiers

-Join [our Discord](https://discord.gg/deno) to ask questions, learn how to contribute, and meet other developers using SaaSKit.
+Join [our Discord](https://discord.gg/deno) to ask questions, learn how to contribute, and meet other developers using Deno SaaSKit.

 Have feedback?
 Let us know in
 [the issues](https://github.com/denoland/saaskit/issues).

-Want to know where SaaSKit is headed?
-Check out [our public roadmap]().
+Want to know where Deno SaaSKit is headed?
+Check out [our public roadmap](https://github.com/orgs/denoland/projects/35).

 ## Installation

-Getting started with SaaSKit is straightforward.
+Getting started with Deno SaaSKit is straightforward.

 ### Create `.env` file